 Applies to penicillin: capsule, powder for solution, powder for suspension, solution, suspension, syrup, tablet, tablet for suspension, tablet chewable, tablet extended release

-Along with its needed effects, penicillin (the active ingredient contained in Bicillin L-A) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by penicillin (the active ingredient contained in Bicillin L-A).
+In the event that any of these side effects do occur, they may require medical attention.

 Stop taking penicillin and get emergency help immediately if any of the following effects occur:Less common

 - lightheadedness or fainting (sudden)

 You should check with your doctor immediately if any of these side effects occur when taking penicillin:Rare